embroider-build/embroider/PORTING-ADDONS-TO-V2.md

    }
    ```

-At this point you should still have a fully-working V1 Addon, and if you want you can test, review, and merge this work before moving on.
+At this point, you should still have a fully-working V1 Addon, and if you want you can test, review, and merge this work before moving on.

 ## Part 2 (Optional): Split docs from tests

 Many addons have a deployable documentation app.
 Usually it is the same app as the test suite.

-This causes a lot of pain, because the test suite needs to support every Ember version your addon supports, and when your docs site is mixed in with your test suite, your docs site _also_ needs to support every Ember version, and that's unnecessarily difficult.
+This causes a lot of pain because the test suite needs to support every Ember version your addon supports, and when your docs site is mixed in with your test suite, your docs site _also_ needs to support every Ember version, and that's unnecessarily difficult.
 Documentation apps deal with lots of typical production app concerns (deployment, styling, server-side rendering) that mean they benefit from using many additional addons, which makes broad version compatibility challenging.

 The solution is to split the docs from the test suite.
 The docs app can pick a _single_ Ember version, and it can stay on older, deprecated patterns as long as you like _without_ impacting your ability to test your addon against the latest Ember canary.
 When you get test failures on Ember Canary, they will be real failures that impact your users, not irrelevant failures caused by forcing your docs app and all its dependencies to upgrade to Canary.

 To split out the docs, you could start by just copying all of `test-app` into a new `docs` directory.
 Add your new `docs` workspace to the top-level package.json.
 Then edit both apps down to eliminate documentation and deployment features from `test-app` and eliminate test-suite concerns from `docs`.
 It's still appropriate for `docs` to have its own tests of course, to prove that the docs pages themselves render correctly.

-When the docs app is ready ready, expand the CI settings to cover linting and testing of the docs app, just like we did when we expanded it to cover linting of both `addon` and `test-app` above.
+When the docs app is ready, expand the CI settings to cover linting and testing of the docs app, just like we did when we expanded it to cover linting of both `addon` and `test-app` above.

 For a complete example of a PR that splits docs from test-app, see https://github.com/ember-cli/ember-page-title/pull/228.

 ## Part 3: Prerequisites for V2 addon

-In this Part we address potential blockers before we actually switch to V2.
+In this part, we address potential blockers before we actually switch to V2.
 This lets you test your changes and make sure they're still working before we move on to V2 format.

 1. Make sure your test-app (and docs app if you have one) has `ember-auto-import` >= 2.
 Once you convert your addon to v2 format, it can only be consumed by apps that have ember-auto-import >= 2.
 This also means you should plan to make a semver major release to communicate this new requirement to your users.